 Maezumo - the Corewar Evolver with a Twist

 Maezumo is Copyright Christian Schmidt and shared under the terms of the GNU Public License (v3).
-The Maezumo homepage is at: http://www.corewar.info/maezumo/
+The packages on this page are configured for x86 GNU/Linux systems.
+The Windows version is at the Maezumo home page: http://www.corewar.info/maezumo/

 This page is for modifications, discoveries and thoughts about Maezumo.
 The materials here are my responsibility so if there are any problems or comments send them to me: Terry Newton (wtn90125@yahoo.com)